 Vermont Business Magazine The rumors proved true.
-Vail Resorts, Inc (NYSE: MTN) announced Tuesday morning that on Friday, February 17, 2017, it entered an agreement to acquire Stowe Mountain Resort from Mt Mansfield Company, Inc (MMC), a wholly owned subsidiary of American International Group, Inc (AIG), for a purchase price of $50 million, subject to certain adjustments.
+Vail Resorts, Inc (NYSE: MTN) announced Tuesday morning that on Friday, February 17, 2017, it entered an agreement to acquire Stowe Mountain Resort from Mt Mansfield Company, Inc (MMC), a wholly owned subsidiary of American International Group, Inc (AIG), for a purchase price of $50 million, subject to certain adjustments (the deal ultimately closed for $41 million).
 Stowe Mountain Resort will be Vail Resorts' first mountain resort on the East Coast.
 Vail Resorts is acquiring all of the assets related to the mountain operations of the resort, including base area skier services (food and beverage, retail and rental, lift ticket offices and ski and snowboard school facilities) at Mount Mansfield and Spruce Peak.
 The deal does not include the Stowe Mountain Lodge, Stowe Mountain Club (the new facilities on the Spruce Peak side), Stowe Country Club and certain real estate owned and held for potential future development, which will be retained by MMC.

 In a statement, Vail said Stowe complements the company's network of 10 world-class mountain resorts and three urban ski areas.
 This acquisition brings together Vail Resorts, the world's leading mountain resort operator, with AIG Global Real Estate (AIGGRE), a best-in-class real estate developer, who share a common vision for the long-term success of Stowe Mountain Resort as the premier, high-end resort for skiers and snowboarders on the East Coast.